qcif/nextcloud-sync-cron/README.md

 - `local` directory on the local machine where the files will be stored.
 - `remote` URL to the Nextcloud service.

-Optionally it can also contain:

-- `nosync` file with names of folders on remote machine that shall not be synced.

 For example:

 ```